getting-things-gnome/gtg/README.md

 Installable on Debian-based system via
     	$ sudo apt-get install python3-cheetah pdftk pdfjam texlive-latex-base

-"Geolocalized tasks" plugin is not maintained for a long time and needs to be rewritten from scratch.
-Dependencies:
-  * python3-geoclue
-  * python3-clutter
-  * python3-clutter-gtk
-  * python3-champlain
-  * python3-champlain-gtk

 "Hamster Time Tracker Integration" plugin needs a running instance of Hamster.